-The problem as formulated in (\ref{centmpc}) is a centralized optimization problem, where the overall cost function is the sum of the local costs (defined for each bus $i$), and also there is additional coupling through the network/model constraints (\ref{centmpc2})-(\ref{centmpc3}).
-Note the network/model constraints are the linearized version of power flow constraints that resulted owing to our optimization formulation that needs to compute the incremental changes required in the controls in response to the incremental changes in the generations and demands.

-As mentioned earlier, due to graph structure of the power system, the model (system) constraints (\ref{centmpc2})-(\ref{centmpc3}) of any bus $i$ depends on the change of voltages and angles of bus $i$ and all the buses $k$ belongs to its set of neighbors $\mathbb{N}_i$.
+Due to graph structure of the power system, the constraints (\ref{centmpc2})-(\ref{centmpc3}) of any bus $i$ depends on the change of voltages and angles of bus $i$ as well as all the neighboring buses $k$ in $\mathbb{N}_i$.
 This also implies that an alteration of $(\Delta{V}_i^{t+1},\Delta{\theta}_i^{t+1})$ impacts not only the model equations of bus $i$, but also the model equations of bus $k \in \mathbb{N}_i$.
 In contrast, any change in the $i$th control input $\{u_i^{t+1}\}$ only impacts the model equation of respective bus $i$.
 Keeping this in mind, we separate the optimization variables in (\ref{centmpc}) into two categories: a) public variables: $\Delta{V}^{t+1},\Delta{\theta}^{t+1}$ and b) private variables: $u^{t+1}$.